cs-sun/InputReflector/README.md

 ## Contact

-For more questions, please contact cssun@u.nus.edu
+For more questions, please contact <cssun@u.nus.edu>.